Best Apps for Digital Nomads

 APPS TO SOAK UP THE CULTURE

 Every visit to a new city presents the same challenge: how to tour the city and not miss the most notable spots.
 Of course, you can just explore the city and discover the sights along the way, but in this case, you may pass by an important place without even noticing it.
-So, people used to mark points on Google maps, get a city map from a tourist center, or attend guided tours.
+So, people used to mark points on Google Maps, get a city map from a tourist center, or attend guided tours.
 However, there is an app that makes all of those features available at once – it’s GPSmyCity.

 Couchsurfing is a well-known platform for all budget travelers.
 This website connects travelers with local hosts who want to do a favor and accommodate tourists for no cost.
 Usually, people browse Couchsurfing to find a place to stay and overlook other opportunities this portal offers.
 Indeed, Couchsurfing is just a perfect option to immerse in the local community because it allows one to connect with locals.
 You can ask for recommendations for tourist attractions and meet for a beer or party together.
 You’d be surprised how many people like to guide foreigners around their towns!
-Since feeling lonely is one of the main drawbacks of the digital nomad lifestyle, I think that making friends at the place of stay is a perfect solution for those who combine work and travel.
+Since feeling lonely is one of the main drawbacks of the digital nomad lifestyle, I think that making friends at a place of stay is a perfect solution for those who combine work and travel.
 Couchsurfing just makes this possible.

 Traveling for a long time may already make you tired of being away from home.
 While staying in hotel rooms, where no one bothers you, you start to feel lonely.
 In multicultural hostels, you meet only remote workers focused on their work or travelers who stop for a while.
 What to do to feel a home vibe when you are away from your homeland?
 The solution is Homestay.